 A cold chain solution monitors cargo area temperature around the clock to ensure adequate temperature ranges are maintained during a trip.
 If the system detects discrepancies between the trailer temperature and the specified temperature, an alert is sent to the appropriate parties so they can deploy corrective action before the load is lost.

-Automating data collection and record keeping (two key aspects of FSMA) safeguards operators, as proof of temperature compliance is always available.
+Automating data collection and record-keeping safeguards operators, as proof of temperature compliance is always available.
 In addition, a telematics solution allows users to send automatic reports to shippers or receivers to prove cold chain integrity and document chain of custody.
 Solutions with onboard printers also allow drivers to provide records on site.
 As well as automating processes, a cold chain monitoring solution simplifies temperature management, enables pre-cooling notifications in preparation for loads and efficiently manages records by storing digitized copies of key hard-copy documents.

 ORBCOMM’s solutions for refrigerated transporters feature smart tracking devices with 3G or LTE cellular or dual-mode satellite-cellular connectivity, sensors, and comprehensive management portals.
 To learn more about our next-generation cold chain monitoring solutions, email us or visit www.orbcomm.com/en/hardware/devices/pt-6000